tommypraeger/imessage_analysis/README.md

 This runs all functions and puts them in a table except for Frequency, Word/Phrase, and File Type, because they take special input.

 ## Contributing
 - Python formatting is done using [black](https://github.com/psf/black) using the default configuration.
+Run `black .` from the application directory to formatting before committing.
-- Add unit tests to make sure this actually works.
+- Improve testing.
+Currently, there are just basic unit tests for the analysis functions to make sure they work.
 - Add more functions.
 Be creative!

 ## Acknowledgements